benjaminp/six/documentation/index.rst

    this problem for some applications by pretending attributes on unimportable modules do not exist.
 This hack does not work in every case, though.
-If you are encountering problems with the lazy modules and don't use any from imports directly from ``six.moves`` modules, you can workaround the issue by removing the six proxy modules::
+If you are encountering problems with the lazy modules and don't use any from imports directly from ``six.moves`` modules, you can work around the issue by removing the six proxy modules::

      d = [name for name in sys.modules if name.startswith("six.moves.")]